swipswaps/objectiv-analytics/bach/docs/source/example-notebooks/product-analytics.rst

 Unique users
 ------------
-The `daily_users` uses the `time_aggregation` as set when the `of` object was instantiated.
-In this case the formatting was set to days, so the aggregation is daily.
+The `daily_users` uses the `time_aggregation` as set when the model hub was instantiated.
+In this case `time_aggregation` was set to 'YYYY-MM-DD', so the aggregation is daily.
 For `monthly_users`, the default time_aggregation is overridden by using a different `groupby`.

 .. code-block:: python